In Spring 2023, a large number of previous participants are informally meeting. The course will resume again next term

 Here is a snapshot of some aspects of the course

 This course is most beneficial if you have gotten past writing “Hello World” ML applications, e.g., using MNIST or CIFAR.
 It is quite helpful when you are looking to develop methodology for real-world problems.
 This course is much fun for those who like to think from first principles and want to examine ML that way.
 Those with a Physics, Engineering or Mathematical preparation will particularly enjoy 12.S592.
 Participants from the industry seem to like this course.
 You would benefit most if you do the PSET problems or have a research topic that maps to the course well.

 MLSDO (and its predecessor) have been taught since 2013.
-The present course is taught by a Systems Scientist together with several Guest Lecturers including an Applied Mathematician, and an AI architect from industry, and other experts who describe the successes, opportunities and challenges for ML in their native fields.
-ML-practicing Climate and Earth Scientists, many a product of previous versions of this course, offer tutorials to help you become skillful and support your ML growth.
+The present course is taught by a Systems Scientist together with several Guest Lecturers including an Applied Mathematician, an AI architect from industry, and other experts who describe the successes, opportunities and challenges for ML in their fields.
+ML-practicing scientists, many a product of previous versions of this course, offer tutorials to help you become skillful and support your ML growth.

 Structure and Content

 MLSDO is an "infinite course," continuing each term as it round robins among topics.
 Please attend the first two lectures; the material is cast quickly!
 The course is divided into the Fall-Spring sequence and the Summer-Winter sequence.
 Core material is covered in Fall and Spring terms, with Spring focusing on Informative Optimization and Fall's focus being Dynamics and Optimization of Learning Systems. and Here is the proposed set for this term: